The American Trucker is made up of middle class people

 eating at Hardees three times a day isn't fun.

-America has more than a thousand truckstops, travel plazas,
+America has more a thousand+ truckstops, travel plazas,

 travel centers or whatever you want to call them.
 I have been to